Motivic sheaves revisited: Effective motivic sheaves

 Let $S$ be a $k$-variety.
 Define a quiver $\Delta(S)$ as follows.
 When $S$ is connected, the vertices are triples $(X\to S, Y, i)$ consisting of \begin{itemize} \item a quasi-projective morphism $X\to S$; \item a closed subvariety $Y\subseteq X$ such that the pair $(X\to S,Y)$ has the base change property; \item a natural number $i\in \N$. \end{itemize} One should think of $(X\to S, Y, i)$ as the symbol representing $H_S^i(X,Y)$.
+Let us refer to a pair $(X\to S, Y)$ satisfying the first two conditions as an {\em admissible} pair.
 The set of edges, or morphisms, of $\Delta(S)$ is the union of the following two sets: \begin{enumerate} \item[Type I:] Geometric morphisms

 for every morphism of $S$-schemes $X\to X'$ sending $Y$ to $Y'$.

 \item[Type II:] Connecting or boundary morphisms

 for every chain $Z\subseteq Y\subseteq X$ of closed sets. \end{enumerate} When $S$ has several connected components $S_i$, we take $\Delta(S)= \prod \Delta(S_i)$.